Skip to content

 “The Giants don’t like to play on astroturf; they play on grass,” she said, adding that the project will turn the park into a sports complex, disenfranchising other parkgoers from using it.

 The $45 million project, paid for 50-50 by the Giants, has drawn concerns over microplastic pollution, carcinogenic rainwater runoff, privatization and the way city government does public outreach.
-Yet turf proponents counter that the environmental impacts are insignificant as the turf is made from tested natural cork and sand infill, and a small price to pay for the increased play time on fields that need little maintenance.
+Yet turf proponents counter that the environmental impacts are insignificant as the turf is made from tested plastic and natural cork and sand infill, and a small price to pay for the increased play time on fields that need little maintenance.

 Hummingbird Farm Manager Xochitl Flores holds a sign in protest of the number of trees the proposal requires to be removed. | Kyra Young/Ingleside Light